14 Best Free Things to Do in Cork County

 Kinsale is the starting point for the Wild Atlantic Way!

 The Wild Atlantic Way runs from Kinsale in West Cork all the way to Donegal.
 At 2,500 km long, it is the longest coastal driving route in the world.
-If you don’t fancy your chances driving yourself, you can book this luxury guided tour from Cork City that includes stops in Timoleague, Kinsale, Castlemartyr, and Cobh.
+If you don’t have a rental car for your time in Ireland or simply don’t feel confident driving yourself, you can book this luxury guided tour from Cork City that includes stops in Timoleague, Kinsale, Castlemartyr, and Cobh.

 FYI – this private tour is a great option if you don’t fancy driving the Wild Atlantic Way yourself and includes stops in Kinsale, Clonakilty, Drombeg Stone Circle, and more!